 At the Yankees, Babe Ruth’s talent stood out even more, as he matured into the greatest hitter baseball had ever seen.
 He became the star of Baseball, smashing records for home runs and batting averages.
-For example, in his first season at the Yankees (1920), he hit a record 54 homeruns – the 2nd player had just 19.
+For example, in his first season with the Yankees (1920), he hit a record 54 home runs – the 2nd player had just 19.

-In 1921, he his a record batting average of .846 – this smashed the previous record.
-Babe Ruth was so successful that it changed people’s perceptions of baseball; it encouraged a more adventurous style of play with more trying to hit homeruns rather than grind out small scores.
+In 1921, Babe Ruth had a season-best batting average of .846 – this smashed the previous record.
+Babe Ruth was so successful that it changed people’s perceptions of baseball; it encouraged a more adventurous style of play with more trying to hit home runs rather than grind out small scores.

 “If I’d just tried for them dinky singles I could’ve batted around six hundred!”

 Attendance’s at the Yankees soared, and in 1923 they moved to a new stadium which became known as the ‘The House that Ruth Built”.
 Babe Ruth also transformed the New York Yankees into the most successful baseball team of all time.
 With Babe Ruth, the Yankees won seven pennants and four World Series titles.
 The 1927 New York Yankees team is considered one of the greatest baseball teams of all time, with Babe Ruth leading the charge with a record 60 home runs.